Aavishkar2003/Aavishkar/README.md

 - 👋 Hi, I’m @AviiMayal
-- 👀 I’m interested in exploring & new things
+- 👀 I’m interested in exploring & creating new things
 - 🌱 I’m currently learning to code
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @instagram @twitter
+- 📫 How to reach me @instagram :@aavishkarmayal @twitter:aavihskar_mayal

 <!---
 AviiMayal/AviiMayal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.